-Mark has practised law since 1995, and became a partner at Harmans in 2002.
-He is currently the Managing Partner of the firm.
-He leads a large commercial and property team, specialising in franchising, hospitality, rural law, property matters and asset protection.
+Mark has practised law at Harmans since 1995 and was appointed a Partner in 2002.
+He is currently the Managing Partner of the firm and jointly leads our large commercial and property law team, specialising in commercial property , business and commercial law, franchising, rural law and asset protection.

-In 2015 Mark was elected onto the Executive Committee of the New Zealand Law Society’s Property Law Section (“PLS).
-After serving four years as the deputy chair of the PLS, Mark was elected as the chair in 2021.
+In 2015 Mark was elected to the Executive Committee of the New Zealand Law Society’s Property Law Section (“PLS”).
+After serving four years as the Deputy Chair of the PLS, Mark was elected as the Chair in 2021.
 The PLS is seen as being at the forefront of all matters relating to property law in New Zealand.
-In addition to that Mark sits on the Council of the New Zealand Law Society.
+In addition to that, Mark sits on the Council of the New Zealand Law Society.

-Mark is an Accredited Property Specialist and also has a specialist interest in commercial and business matters.
-He has a particular focus on franchising.
-He is convenor of the Canterbury committee of the Franchise Association of New Zealand (“FANZ”) and he regularly writes for a specialist franchise magazine.
-He has also been a specialist scrutineer of franchise documents for FANZ to ensure that member’s documents comply with all compulsory rules and procedures.
+Mark is an Accredited Property Specialist of the PLS and has a special interest in commercial and business matters.
+He has a particular focus on franchising and is convenor of the Canterbury committee of the Franchise Association of New Zealand (“FANZ”).
+He has been a specialist scrutineer of franchise documents for FANZ to ensure that member documents comply with all compulsory rules and procedures.

-Mark is a member of the Institute of Directors, and is the honorary solicitor for both the DARE Foundation of New Zealand and for Aspire Canterbury, the Disabled Persons Centre Trust.
+Mark is a member of the Institute of Directors and is the honorary solicitor for both the DARE Foundation of New Zealand and Aspire Canterbury, the Disabled Persons Centre Trust.

 - Acting for developer of a new commercial precinct in Rolleston, including associated construction, financing, leasing and sale matters.